filecoin-project/devgrants/.github/ISSUE_TEMPLATE/microgrant.md

 ---
 name: Next Step Microgrant Application
 about: Submit this issue to apply for a Next Step Microgrant
 title: 'Next Step Microgrant: <Your Title Here>'
-labels: type:microgrant
+labels: ''
-assignees: seedingtrees
+assignees: SeedingTrees

 ---

 ### 1. What is your project? (max 100 words)